restorecommerce/chassis-srv/README.md

 The following example subscribes to a topic named ``com.example.visits`` and listens to events called ``visit``.
 On an event the ``listener`` is called with the event message.
-The listener is either a generator function or a normal function.
+The listener are either generator functions or normal functions.

 ```js
 const topicName = 'com.example.visits';
 const eventName = 'visit';